ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

     that work stays and things that don't are left behind.
 Laboring over some software that in the end, will not be used or worse, triggered negative responses from users may be seen as a personal injury to the craftsman.
-    Personally, I try to practice some level of stoicism to these [disordered attachments](http://spiritual-exercises.com/ignatian-spirituality/disordered-attachments/).
+    I try to practice some level of stoicism to these [disordered attachments](http://spiritual-exercises.com/ignatian-spirituality/disordered-attachments/).
-    This bullet-point definitely deserves its own post.
+    This bullet-point deserves its own post.

 * **Maintaining a high-standard of software quality** Craftsmanship allowed me to acquire ["taste,"](https://vimeo.com/24715531) by creating a large